OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ### GitHub Container Registry

-We are using the GitHub Container Registry, see https://github.com/OpenTOSCA/opentosca-vintner/pkgs/container/opentosca-vintner.
+We are using the {{ link('https://github.com/OpenTOSCA/opentosca-vintner/pkgs/container/opentosca-vintner', 'GitHub Container Registry') }}.
 To pull the latest image, run the following command:

 ```shell linenums="1"